 Finca La Isla’s Botanical Garden is one of the best places to get an eyeful of various species of zanily patterned, brightly colored, totally gorgeous poison dart frogs (US$5 per person, Friday, Saturday, and Sunday 10-4, wear walking shoes and bug spray).
 The tiny frogs love the plant nursery and grounds here and a bit of patience and persistence paid off for us with sightings of red-eyed tree frogs, green and black frogs, and strawberry frogs though the snazzy-sounding transparent glass frogs on the property eluded us.

-During a stroll through the Finca La Isla’s permaculture farm we also saw a baby boa coiled up inside a a huge bromeliad and our self-guided tour was capped off with a tasting of some of the fruits grown on the property and a sampling of the chocolate they make from cacao seeds grown there.
+During a stroll through the Finca La Isla’s permaculture farm, we also saw a baby boa coiled up inside a huge bromeliad and our self-guided tour was capped off with a tasting of some of the fruits grown on the property and a sampling of the chocolate they make from cacao seeds grown there.

 The Jaguar Rescue Center (US$15 per person, guided tours only, closed Sunday, reservations highly recommended) near Playa Chiquita is a haven for far more than just jaguars.
-During the course of a two hour tour we saw a bad-tempered margay named Diablito (little devil in Spanish), lots of pretty but poisonous eyelash vipers, a boa with a mouse lunch in its cage, colorful jungle birds, imposing birds of prey, and many more rescued wild animals which are being rehabilitated and prepared for their return to the wild.
+During the course of a 2-hour tour we saw a bad-tempered margay named Diablito (little devil in Spanish), lots of pretty but poisonous eyelash vipers, a boa with a mouse lunch in its cage, colorful jungle birds, imposing birds of prey, and many more rescued wild animals which are being rehabilitated and prepared for their return to the wild.

 We also got into an enclosure with howler monkeys which clamored all over us like we were mobile trees.
 As part of their rehab the howlers are taken into the jungle by volunteers so they can interact with wild monkeys for four hours every day.
 The monkeys return to the enclosure by choice, most eventually remaining in the jungle when they feel they’re ready.

 A two-toed sloth that was deemed ready for release was still hanging around the center, spending half its time in the wild and half back at “home.”
 It’s a process.
-Speaking of sloths, a highlight of the Jaguar Rescue Center is its sloth nursery which was full of baby sloths which had been orphaned when their mothers were killed by predators or, increasingly, by electrical wires.
+Speaking of sloths, a highlight of the Jaguar Rescue Center is its sloth nursery which was full of baby sloths that had been orphaned when their mothers were killed by predators or, increasingly, by electrical wires.
 Some had been abandoned after falling out of a tree.
 There really is very little in this world that’s cuter than a baby sloth.

 Southern Caribbean Coast of Costa Rica Travel tip